A-Z of ATEX Concepts

 Ignition: A potentially explosive atmosphere that can coupled with a source of ignition can create an explosion.
 There are many sources of ignition, some can happen because of electronic failure, mechanical failure, or the friction of an impeller with the inlet causing static discharges.

 LFL: Known as the lower flammability limit, the lowest concentration (percentage) of a gas or a vapor in air capable of producing a flash of fire in the presence of an ignition source (arc, flame, heat).
 The term is considered by many safety professionals to be the same as the lower explosive level (LEL).
-We discuss this in our hydrogen article here.
+We discuss this in the following article: Ventilation & Dilution of Hydrogen Leaks with Exhaust Fans.

 Maximum Surface Temperature: The maximum surface temperature of the fan characterises the hottest part of the equipment that can come in to contact with the explosive atmosphere or the maximum temperature of the conveyed atmosphere (flammable or not) which can act as an ignition source.
 If the temperature on the surface of the motor exceeds this level, ignition of either the gas or dust is possible.

-Non-sparking equipment Ex Na: Former Ex Na markings are now known as Ex ec meaning increased safety.
+Non-sparking Equipment Ex Na: Former Ex Na markings are now known as Ex ec meaning increased safety suitable for zone 2 applications.
 This is classed as the lowest and normal level of Ex protection, also known as reduced risk protection and for motors is non-sparking.
-The design aims to prevent an internal malfunction from creating sparks in normal operation and therefore is not capable of causing an explosive atmosphere to ignite.
+The design aims to prevent an internal malfunction from creating sparks in normal operation, and therefore is not capable of causing an explosive atmosphere to ignite.

 Protection Level: The protection level of equipment (EPL) is defined by international standards and indicates the likelihood that the equipment can become a source of ignition.
 There are three standard protection levels: a, b and c.

-Quality Assurance Notification (QAN): A manufacturers quality system need to be certified in compliance with the requirements for the ATEX Directive.
+Quality Assurance Notification (QAN): A manufacturers quality system needs to be certified in compliance with the requirements for the ATEX Directive.
 This is compulsory for category 1 and 2 products.

 Rubbing Friction: Metal to metal ignition is caused either by rubbing friction, as mentioned earlier, such as between a rotating impeller and a stationary piece of metal, or by impact of two metal objects.
 Legislation on ATEX fan construction indicates that there must be sufficient clearances to prevent the rotating impeller and stationary pieces of metal, say on the casing, from touching.